One of the big questions potential med students ask is the importance of the name of the med school they apply to.

-The whole match process (what American medical graduates go through on the way to their first physician job) is beyond the scope of this article.
+The whole match process is beyond the scope of this article.

 Test scores and medical school names aside, there is probably still a consistent list of things most hospitals (or recruiters) want to see from candidates looking to find their first jobs in medicine.

 Here’s what I feel some of the most important are:

 - Being open and honest about your background, aims and objectives.

 - Being able to demonstrate you care about patients and their outcomes.

 - Being punctual at interviews and being precise in your answers and assessments.

 - The ability to clearly instruct and explain to others the needs of the role and the task.

 Note how none of these qualities has anything to do with where you go to medical school.

 These can all be individually developed and mastered!